fermyon/developer/content/cloud/serverless-ai.md

 Does Fermyon Serverless AI come with any specific or special support services?

 - **I read somewhere that I’ll receive data about my AI inferencing usage — where can I find that data?
 Where can I find a reference as to the definition(s) of each of those data elements?**
-In the request response body, you will see information about request time, predicted token account, etc.
+In the request response body, you will see the number of prompt tokens and number of generated tokens for inferencing requests.
+For embedding requests, you'll be presented with the number of prompt tokens.

 - **What programming languages / SDKs can I use to invoke Serverless AI?**
 Please visit the [API Guide](/spin/serverless-ai-api-guide.md) for this information.